JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Return to the Virtual machines page.
+- Go back to the Virtual machines page.
 - Verify that dc-1 and Client-1 shows on the list.
 - Confirm both virtual machines shows a Running status.